mansoo-kim/Discode/README.md

 # Discode

 [Discode](https://discode9.herokuapp.com/) is a Discord clone, an instant messaging platform.
-On Discode, users can create servers, add friends, and chat in various chatrooms such as channels, direct messages, and group chats.
+On Discode, users can create and join servers, add friends, and chat in various chatrooms such as channels, direct messages, and group chats.

 ## Technologies Used
 - Frontend: React, Redux, SCSS